feargalr/roster_to_calendar/README.md

 # Roster to Calendar

 Convert LMH Emergency Department roster spreadsheets into calendar files you can import into Google Calendar, Apple Calendar, or Outlook.
+No date is stored, nor uploaded.
+The processing happens on your device.

 ## How to use